MicrosoftDocs/altspace-vr/altspace-vr/tutorials/recording-and-live-streaming.md

 | Hotkeys | Leave default |
 | Advanced | Process Priority: Normal |

-Alright, now make sure to select Apply, then OK, that will save your all your OBS settings.
-Looking good :)
+Alright, now make sure to select **Apply**, then **OK** to save all your OBS settings.

 1. Alt-Tab over to AltspaceVR, get into the correct space/world/event and line up your camera (that is,, your Avatar) we're about to record a video!
-2. Alt-Tab over to OBS and when you're ready click Start Recording.
+2. Alt-Tab over to OBS and when you're ready click **Start Recording**.

-You'll see at the bottom right of OBS that REC: will start counting up, you're recording now!
+You'll see at the bottom right of OBS that REC: will start counting up, which means you're recording!

-Make a test recording out of this, in AltspaceVR open/close/rollover the menus to make UI sounds, say 'Sibilance, Sibilance', get another user to talk to you at a normal volume or watch a video on the 2D display.
+Make a test recording out of this:
+1. In AltspaceVR open/close/rollover the menus to make UI sounds
+2. Say 'Sibilance, Sibilance', and get another user to talk to you at a normal volume or watch a video on the 2D display.

-Look at the Desktop Audio and Mic/Aux levels as you do this to see if its working.
+3. Look at the Desktop Audio and Mic/Aux levels as you do this to see if its working.

 We usually mute the Mic/Aux when recording.
 Go ahead and select the speaker icon for Mic/Aux and it will turn red with an X.

-It’s VERY difficult to match your audio and the other user’s audio so the Mic is best muted.
+* It’s VERY difficult to match your audio and the other user’s audio so the Mic is best muted.

-Another issue with audio is the way OBS is set up.
+* Another issue with audio is the way OBS is set up.
 It captures ALL audio from your computer, so if you're watching YouTube it will record that audio, or Slack messages, or notification sounds.

-To record just the audio from AltspaceVR, go into Volume Mixer (right-click on the Speaker icon on the bottom right of Windows) and Mute System Sounds, Browsers, and so on, but don't Mute OBS or AltspaceVR.
+* To record just the audio from AltspaceVR, go into Volume Mixer (right-click on the Speaker icon on the bottom right of Windows) and Mute System Sounds, Browsers, and so on, but don't Mute OBS or AltspaceVR.

+> [!IMPORTANT]
-Don't forget to turn these Volume Mixer settings back on after recording ;)
+> Don't forget to turn these Volume Mixer settings back on after recording.

-Now back to OBS and select Stop Recording
+Now, navigate back to OBS and select **Stop Recording** from **File>Show Recordings**.

-File>Show Recordings

 This opens up the folder with your OBS video files, double-click the test video.

-Audio sound good?
-Video look awesome?
-Nice work, Spielberg!

 Sometimes the recording is quite loud, so lower the slider for Desktop Audio and makes another recording to test.

-That's the process of recording your experience in AltspaceVR!

 <!-- Missing image -->

-## How to live stream to YouTube in AltspaceVR in 2D mode on PC
+## Live streaming to YouTube in AltspaceVR 2D mode on PC

 ### The short version